chuckyang123/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The GroupId is missing.
     * 2a1.
-System shows error message, saying Group Id is missing.
+System shows error message, saying GroupId is missing.

     Use case ends.

 * 2b.
 The GroupId is invalid.
     * 2c1.
-System shows error message and indicates the valid format for Group Id.
+System shows error message and indicates the valid format for GroupId.

       Use case ends.

 * 2c.
 The GroupId is a duplicate.
     * 2b1.
-System shows error message, saying Group Id already exists
+System shows error message, saying GroupId already exists

       Use case ends.